mdqamarhussain/ERP_Chatbot/README.md

 - After starting both the backend and frontend, visit the frontend URL provided by Streamlit to interact with the application.
 - Log in or sign up, upload a document, extract text, perform classification, and download the results in your preferred format.

----

-## Video Demonstration
-Watch the working of the ERP Chatbot Project in this video: [ERP Chatbot Project Showcase](https://youtu.be/wtuUElP_WdA)